egradman/scales-chords/README.md

 ## Scales and Chords

-This is a plugin to allow you to capture guitar and piano tabs in your Obsidian vault.
+This is a plugin to allow you to capture guitar and piano tabs in fenced blocks.
+When previewed, the block inserts links to chord images from [ScalesChords](https://www.scales-chords.com).

 To use this plugin, use a fenced code block like this: